Prologue

 “That’s crazy.”

-I can’t say I’ve ever lived in a neighborhood like that, but I did work in a few hospitals that were located in rough parts of town.
+I can’t say I’ve ever lived in a neighborhood like that, but I did work in a few hospitals in rough parts of town.

-The elevator doors open and we’re greeted by another built-in TV, this time on the wall across from the doors.
-I’ve only been in this building a few minutes and I’m already suffering from technology overload.
+The elevator doors open, and we’re greeted by another built-in TV, this time on the wall across from the doors.
+I’ve only been in this building for a few minutes, and I’m already suffering from technology overload.

 “I’ve always lived in pretty safe neighborhoods,” I say as Luke unlocks the door with a regular old key.
 “With gates and stuff.”

 Yeah, I grew up in that kind of place.
-Like I said, being the child of people who started a health-food empire has its advantages—and disadvantages.
+Like I said, being the child of people who started the Healthy Chix health-food empire has its advantages—and disadvantages.

 “Gates and stuff?” he asks, extending his arm and allowing me to scoot past him into his place.
 “Welcome.”

-The condo is sleek and modern with light-gray walls, concrete ceilings, and stainless-steel appliances.
+The condo is sleek and modern with light gray walls, concrete ceilings, and stainless-steel appliances.
 Straight across from the entrance are amazing windows that span the entire back wall.
-I have the same type in my apartment and I love them.
-Seeing Charlotte lit up at night reminds me that I’m in a real city, even if it is so much smaller than what I’m used to.
+I have the same type in my apartment and love them.
+Seeing Charlotte lit up at night reminds me that I’m in a real city even if it is so much smaller than what I’m used to.

-“This is gorgeous.”
-I take another step in, sliding a hand along the gorgeous black granite of the raised countertop to my left that acts as a divider between the walkway into the condo and the kitchen area.
+I take another step in, sliding a hand along the gorgeous black granite of the raised countertop to my left which acts as a divider between the walkway into the condo and the kitchen area.
 My first thought is that he’s completely OCD because every surface is clean.
 No stacks of mail on the counter or dirty laundry strewn about.
 No fingerprints on the fridge.
 Maybe he has a maid service.

 He hangs his keys on a hook above a light switch in the kitchen.
 “Make yourself at home.
 You want a water?” he asks, opening the fridge and pulling out a bottle.